Golf rangefinders are kind of like cars.

 Most Compact Golf Rangefinder: TecTecTec KLYR

 The TecTecTec KLYR is another heavily underrated rangefinder.
-It doesn’t get talked about much, but is absolutely a strong contender for one of the best golf rangefinders under $200.
+It doesn’t get talked about much but is absolutely a strong contender for one of the best golf rangefinders under $200.

 Why is it so good?

 First, it’s compact size.
-If you prefer a smaller device, this the one to get at any price point.
+If you prefer a smaller device, this is the one to get at any price point.

 Second, despite its small size, it has the best display of any golf rangefinder with a retail price under $200.
 It’s big and “KLYR” (get it?).